Mike Barnett (ice hockey): Representation and Contracts

-In August 1997, the Toronto Maple Leafs presented an Offer Sheet to Swedish defenseman Mattias Öhlund, an unsigned 1994 first round pick of the Vancouver Canucks.
-Again, Barnett had done his job.
-Vancouver was forced to match, paying Öhlund $10 million total, with a $7.5 million signing bonus.
+In August 1997, the Toronto Maple Leafs presented an offer sheet to Swedish defenseman Mattias Öhlund, an unsigned 1994 first round pick of the Vancouver Canucks.
+Barnett had forced Vancouver to match, paying Öhlund $10 million total, with a $7.5 million signing bonus.
 It was several times greater than the Canucks original offer to Öhlund.

-In February 1998, Barnett secured an Offer Sheet from the Carolina Hurricanes for Sergei Federov of the Detroit Red Wings.
+In February 1998, Barnett secured an offer sheet from the Carolina Hurricanes for Sergei Federov of the Detroit Red Wings.
 The $38 million, 6-year deal was appropriate for Federov, who had helped the Red Wings win the Stanley Cup in 1997.
-A provision in the contract that Barnett created was the ultimate "poison pill".
-Federov's $28 million signing bonus would be due in full if his team was to play in the Conference Final.
+A provision in the contract that Barnett created stated that Federov's $28 million signing bonus would be due in full if his team was to play in the Conference Final.
 Carolina was in last place at the time, while Detroit was in first.
 The Red Wings matched the offer, keeping the rights to Federov.
 Five months later, the Red Wings were forced to pay the total $28 million signing bonus when the team won the Western Conference.
-The NHL filed a grievance in opposition to Barnett's creative language, but an NHL arbitrator ruled in favor of Federov and Barnett.
+The NHL filed a grievance in opposition to Barnett's provision, but an NHL arbitrator ruled in favor of Federov and Barnett.

-Barnett also used his creativity and negotiating skills on behalf of other high first round picks in the NHL Draft.
+Barnett also argued on behalf of other high first round picks in the NHL Draft.
 In 1997, it was widely believed that the Boston Bruins would select Joe Thornton with the #1 overall pick.
 When the Bruins drafted him with the first selection, Barnett convinced the team to agree to a completely new contract format for entry-level players.
 The contract, often still referred to as the "Thornton model", forever changed rookie contracts in the NHL.
 Every first round pick after Thornton used the model.
 It became a standard understanding between player agents and NHL teams that the Thornton model would be required in order to sign top draft picks.

-In 1999, the talented Sedin twins, Daniel and Henrik, from Sweden were entering the NHL Draft, both rated in the first round.
+In 1999, the Sedin twins, Daniel and Henrik, from Sweden were entering the NHL Draft, both rated in the first round.
 The twins desire to play together in North America meant that they had to be drafted by the same team.
 Barnett worked directly with Vancouver Canucks General Manager, Brian Burke, together convincing all other NHL teams to pass on both twins.
 This allowed Vancouver to draft the Sedin's at #2 and #3.
 Daniel and Henrik Sedin have been the core of the Vancouver Canucks offense since that day.